 When you apply, specify to which program you intend to join: the MA/PhD or the PhD.
 We recommend that candidates seeking admission directly into the PhD program first earn an MA in History or a related field.
 We also highly recommend that candidates read through the Graduate Handbook to learn more about our program and its policies and practices.

 The application materials that each candidate must submit are:

 - Statement of Academic Objectives, including a clear plan for graduate research in a specific field of study (maximum 3 pages)

 - Curriculum Vitae

-- GRE Scores, conveyed from ETS to the University of Kansas (School Code 6871)
+- GRE Scores, conveyed directly from ETS to the University of Kansas (School Code 6871)

 - Official Transcript from each institution that has granted you a degree, or at which you are currently enrolled

-- Three letters of recommendation – The letters can be directly uploaded online directly by those who write the recommendations, or they can be mailed to the Department of History, ATTN: Graduate Administrator, 1445 Jayhawk Boulevard, Wescoe 3650, University of Kansas, Lawrence, KS 66045.
+- Three letters of recommendation, either uploaded online directly by those who write the recommendations, or mailed to the Department of History, ATTN: Graduate Administrator, 1445 Jayhawk Boulevard, Wescoe 3650, University of Kansas, Lawrence, KS 66045.
 A recommendation form for hard copy letters can be downloaded.

 - Application fee, domestic applicants, $65, and international applicants, $85.